anyiscoding/anyiscoding/README.md

 - 👋 Hi, I’m @anyiscoding
-- 👀 I’m interested in learing code
+- 👀 I’m des change to dev
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Front-end Dev
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Twitter @anyiscoding and Github/anyiscoding